picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 What is Network Packet Loss ( Packet loss)?

 When your devices are connected to the internet or any network, data is sent and received in small units, and this process is called packets.
-When disruption occurs in this process, it is called packet loss (network packet loss).
+When a packet fails to travel between the router and the device, it is called packet loss (network packet loss).

 It often happens when one or more of these packets don't reach their destination.
 This can cause network unsettledness, including slow service and even loss of connectivity.
 Usually, online services like live broadcasting, video streaming, webinars, video conferences, and meetings can experience these issues.